Use OpenClaw in DSW

 Scenario 1: Daily Q&A and code assistant

-Please create an ipynb file in /mnt/workspace to implement house price prediction using public data from Kaggle.
+Please create an ipynb notebook in /mnt/workspace that implements a house price prediction model using public Kaggle data.

 Scenario 2: Intelligent file search

-Please help me find all Markdown files in the DSW instance that contain the keyword "report"
+Please find all Markdown files in the DSW instance that contain the keyword "report".

 image.png